mejasonatkinson/topic-tool/TOPICS/LEVEL-5/SCIENCE/SCIENCE-OF-PRESENTING/PRESENTATION-EXPERTS/PATRICK-WINSTON/HOW-TO-SPEAK.md

 # [HOW TO SPEAK](https://www.youtube.com/watch?v=Unzc731iCUY)

 <!--

-PATRICK WINSTON: The Uniform Code of Military Justice specifies court martial for any officer who sends a soldier into battle without a weapon.
-There ought to be a similar protection for students because students shouldn't go out into life without the ability to communicate, and that's because your success in life will be determined largely by your ability to speak, your ability to write, and the quality of your ideas, in that order.
+your success in life will be determined largely by your ability to speak, your ability to write, and the quality of your ideas, in that order.

 I know that I can be successful in this because the quality of communication, your speaking, your writing, is largely determined by this formula.
 It's a matter of how much knowledge you have, how much you practice with that knowledge, and your inherent talent, and notice that the T is very small.